canonical/mlflow-operator/docs/how-to/deploy/deploy-mlflow-kubeflow-eks.rst

 Integrate MLflow with Kubeflow dashboard
 ----------------------------------------

-You can integrate the MLflow server with the Kubeflow dashboard by running:
+You can integrate the MLflow server with the Kubeflow dashboard as follows:

 .. code-block:: bash